AnastasisKratsios/GNN_LearningCurves/README.md

 # Understanding Our Generalization Bound

 This Jupyter notebook serves as a **validation tool** for the theoretical generalization bounds derived in our paper.
-It numerically evaluates and visualizes the behavior of the derived bounds under different conditions, allowing for a better understanding of their dependencies and scaling properties.
+It numerically evaluates and visualizes the behaviour of the derived bounds under different conditions, allowing for a better understanding of their dependencies and scaling properties.

 ## 📘 Purpose